 The Act grants the state commission the right to order a common carrier to assume ETC status for an unserved area, "with respect to intrastate services."
-The assumed that the state commissions will play a more prominent role in designating ETCs for unserved areas, at least until the definition of universal service is expanded to include services more "interstate" in nature.
-The state commission also has the authority to allow an ETC to relinquish its ETC designation and responsibilities, but only in those service areas served by more than one ETC. It is up to the state commission to assess how the customers of the relinquishing ETC will be served by the remaining eligible carriers.
+The carrier to act as an ETC in an unserved area "with respect to interstate services."5 Since most of the services required of an ETC constitute the basics of local exchange service, it can be assumed that the state commissions will play a more prominent role in designating ETCs for unserved areas, at least until the definition of universal service is expanded to include services more "interstate" in nature.
+The state

 The Act grants the state commission the right to order a common carrier to assume ETC status for an unserved area, "with respect to intrastate services."
-FCC has the right to order a common carrier to act as an ETC in an unserved area "with respect to interstate services."
-Since most of the services required of an ETC constitute the basics of local exchange service, it can be